james-stevens/dns-gslb/README.md

 3. If you are using a firewall in front of (and/or on) the service hosts, you will need to open access to port 53 for TCP & UDP to allow DNS to work.
 If you are using connection tracking you may need to extend the number of slots & tune the timeout for UDP as DNS can use a lot of lot fast.
 A UDP conntrack timeout of 12 seconds is common for DNS.

-## DNSSEC and this Technique
+## DNSSEC and DNS/GSLB

-Setting up this technique for DNSSEC is definitely more complex than for a traditional centrally controlled zone file.
+Setting up DNS/GSLB for DNSSEC is definitely more complex than for a traditional centrally controlled zone file.

 The best options are probably
 1. Sign the service subdomain multiple times, once with each IP Address of each host, then distribute the pre-signed zone files to the hosts.
 This way the DS record is the same for all three hosts.